DS-Zheng/Resume/README.md

 Resume in 2024.

 ## Introduction

-I am an accomplished Smart Manufacturing Engineer with a unique blend of skills in industrial engineering, data science, machine learning, and data engineering.
-My professional journey at AUO Advanced Manufacturing Center involves developing and optimizing decision-support systems that leverage domain knowledge and advanced data analytics to enhance production processes, improve yield, and boost computational performance.
-With a proven track record in handling large-scale projects, I specialize in creating efficient, data-driven solutions that save significant labor hours and drive operational excellence.
-My ability to swiftly grasp and apply domain-specific knowledge sets me apart, making me a go-to expert for complex problem-solving and algorithm development.
-My academic background, featuring a Master's degree with a perfect GPA and award-winning research in data analytics, reflects my dedication to pushing the boundaries of smart manufacturing technologies.
+I am an **accomplished Smart Manufacturing Engineer** specializing in **industrial engineering, data science, machine learning, and data engineering**.
+My career is marked by a commitment to excellence and a proven ability to enhance production processes.

+#### Professional Journey

+**AUO Advanced Manufacturing Center**:
+- **Role**: Develop and optimize decision-support systems.
+- **Focus**: Leverage domain knowledge and advanced data analytics to improve yield and boost computational performance.

+#### Expertise & Achievements

+- **Large-Scale Projects**: Successfully handled multiple projects, creating efficient, data-driven solutions that save significant labor hours.
+- **Operational Excellence**: Known for driving improvements in operational efficiency and productivity.

+#### Key Strengths

+- Quick comprehension and application of **domain-specific knowledge**.
+- Expertise in **complex problem-solving** and **algorithm development**.

+#### Academic Background

+- **Master’s Degree** in Industrial Engineering and Management with a **perfect GPA** from National Yunlin University of Science and Technology.
+- **Award-Winning Research** in data analytics.

+My dedication to pushing the boundaries of **smart manufacturing technologies** is evident in my continuous pursuit of innovation and excellence.

 ## Education
 **Master of Industrial Engineering and Management**